thuml/Transfer-Learning-Library/projects/dst/README.md

 - [CIFAR100](http://www.cs.utoronto.ca/~kriz/cifar.html)
 - [STL10](https://cs.stanford.edu/~acoates/stl10/)

-**Note**
+**Dataset Split**

-As the selection of labeled samples directly affects the final performance, we also provide the [splits](labeled_subset) in our experiments.
+As the selection of labeled samples directly affects the final performance, we also provide the [dataset splits](labeled_subset).
 To use different splits, please replace these files with corresponding ones.
-If the split files do not exist in `labeled_subset` folder, our code will generate them deterministically given the same random seed.
+If the split files **do not exist** in `labeled_subset` folder, they will be generated **deterministically** given the same random seed.

 ### Usage